-SAR is proportional to $\Delta T/\Delta t$ , the initial rate of tissue heating, before thermal diffusion takes place.
-Now it's possible to quantify the electric field in the simulated tissue by equating the thermally derived SAR to the E- field;
+SAR is proportional to $\Delta T/\Delta t$ , the initial rate of tissue heating, before thermal diffusion takes place. possible to quantify the electric field in the simulated tissue by equating the thermally derived SAR to the E-field;

 Figure 9.
 E-Field and Temperature measurements at 900MHz[5]